If the product information and voucher information are different, please be sure to use it according to the information written on the voucher.

 Musical Garden (Garden)

-July 1 - August 31: Every Tuesday, Wednesday, Thursday, Friday
+July 1 - August 31: Every Tuesday, Wednesday, Thursday, and Friday

-September 1 - October 28: Every Tuesday, Thursday, Friday
+September 1 - October 28: Every Tuesday, Thursday, and Friday

 Night Water Fireworks Show (Garden)